Sex, God, and the MAN.

 I’m having this, “Do I really even have to remind people of this?” moment as I feel the need to bring up this topic, but you’d be amazed at some of the awkward, uncomfortable discussions I’ve been subjected to over the years.
 Am I saying it’s not your entitlement or free will as a human being to have strong views or opinions on sensitive topics?
 Absolutely not.
-I’m saying that the salon is never the forum to share these opinions, whether you are a client or the professional.
-What happens if the client you’re talking to feels strongly about the topic, too, in the exact opposite way you do?
-Chances are you’ll reduce or eliminate your opportunity of retention of said client.
-In adverse, I have been so uncomfortable with clients who boisterously voice thier opinions while in the chair, making everyone in the shop uneasy.
+I’m saying that the salon is never the forum to share these opinions, whether you are a client or a professional.
+What happens if the client you’re talking to feels strongly about the topic as well, but in the exact opposite way you do?
+Chances are you’ll reduce or eliminate your opportunity of retention with said client.
+In adverse, I have been so uncomfortable with clients who boisterously voice their opinions while in the chair, making everyone in the shop uneasy.

 Who am I to say what is appropriate to discuss with YOUR clients.
-Just someone who has learned from experince about loosing or sacrificing potential business relationshops due to my personal opinions.
+Just someone who has learned from experience about losing, or sacrificing potential business relationships due to my personal opinions.
 I have a great relationship with my clients, and over the years I have practiced diplomatic ways to converse without feelings being involved.
 I love to hear opposing thoughts to those of my own.
-That's how we grow and learn. how boring would it be if everyone thought the same way.
-We are chameleons as hairdressers, and need to be able to adapt to our clientele.
+That's how we grow and learn.
+How boring would it be if everyone thought the same way?
+We are chameleons as hairdressers and need to be able to adapt to our clientele.
 That includes what we talk about with our clients.